MaorW/final-project-terraform/README.md

 terraform apply "tfplan"
 ```

-5. Connect to the instance with the reactApp_URL value
+6. Connect to the instance with the reactApp_URL link

 ![Kiku](pic/Link-Instructions.png)

-6. After finishing with the project you may destroy the infrustructure
+7. After finishing with the project you may destroy the infrustructure
 ```
 terraform destroy --auto-approve
 ```

-## Notes
+## * Notes
 ```
 The project will deploy Security Group, and Amazon Linux instance on the N.Virginia region.
 ```